nehalineogi/vwan-terraform/README.md

 ## Running the tests

-End Users need to Install the mydomain.com.pfx certificate in the local certificate store Download and install the VPN Client from Azure Portal
+End Users need to
+- Install the mydomain.com.pfx certificate in the local certificate store.
+- Download and install the VPN Client from Azure Portal

 After the p2s client is connected: ipconfig (should get an ip from the P2S subnets 192.168.51.0/24 or 192.168.52.0.24)